BMW 5 Series (E12): Special models

 On the Belgian and Greek markets, there was a BMW 518 Deluxe version.
 One thousand of these cars were sold in 1979–1980.
-This was a BMW 518 equipped as the 528i top model with additional luxury items such as headrests on the back seats.
-It was rumored that this special version was produced for the Iranian government, as a car for top officials under the shah's rule.
-Due to the Iranian revolution these cars were never delivered.
-Instead, they have been sold as a special version in Belgium and Greece.
+This was a BMW 518 equipped as the 528i top model with additional luxury items such as headrests on the back seats, tachometer, and power mirrors.
+This special version was initially produced for the Iranian government, as a car for top officials under the Shah's rule.
+Due to the Iranian Revolution the majority of these cars were never delivered – instead, they were sold as a special version in Belgium and Greece.

 The Portuguese market also received nearly 700 CKD units due to the local regulations that demanded a certain number of vehicles sold in Portugal to be locally assembled.

 For the Swedish market the complete BMW 5 range was not offered, due to local emissions regulations.
 For the early E12 the models BMW 518, BMW 520, BMW 520i, and BMW 525 were offered - with the BMW 528 missing.
 The series 2 range of was reduced to three models: BMW 518i, BMW 520i and BMW 528i.
 The 528i became available as a result of Switzerland having adopted the same emissions rules, making it worthwhile to develop such a version.
 Unique to the Swedish market were a BMW 518i and a BMW 520i, fitted with the identical 2 litre engine, but the BMW 518i receiving poorer equipment.
 The BMW 520i was fitted with chromed wheel rings and a locking fuel cap.
 It was also fitted with head restraints in the rear, an armrest in the middle of the rear bench, steering wheel height adjustment, seat height adjustment for the drivers seat, a wooden shifter knob, and a rear heater.

 Motorsport versions

 Beginning in 1974, BMW M (then called 'BMW Motorsport') offered the Motorsport 530, Motorsport 530i and Motorsport 533i as special order upgrades for the 525, 528 and 528i models.
 The Motorsport 530 used the carburetted 180 PS engine from the BMW 3.0S, the Motorsport 530i used the fuel-injected 200 PS engine from the BMW 3.0Si and the Motorsport 533i used the injected 3.2-liter engine from the E24 633CSi.
-Other modifications were a shorter differential ratio of (3.45:1 for the 530 and 3.25:1 for the 530i), a 25% LSD, vented disc brakes, Bilstein shock absorbers, Scheel or Recaro sports seats, a sports steering wheel, alloy wheels on lower profile tyres, and optional front and rear spoilers.
+Other modifications were a shorter differential ratio of (3.45:1 for the 530 and 3.25:1 for the 530i), a 25 percent LSD, vented disc brakes, Bilstein shock absorbers, Scheel or Recaro sports seats, a sports steering wheel, alloy wheels on lower profile tyres, and optional front and rear spoilers.

-Later, the similar Motorsport 535i package was available for the 525i/528i model, consisting of the 3.5L engine from the E24 635CSi.
+Later, the similar Motorsport 535i package was available for the 525i/528i model, consisting of the 3.5-litre engine from the E24 635CSi.